shabin5785/Udemy-React/React_Doc_1.md

 - React components implement a render() method that takes input data and returns what to display.
-This example uses an XML-like syntax called JSX.
 Input data that is passed into the component can be accessed by render() via this.props.